-Net position includes categories for net investments in capital assets and for restricted net position for several items including the Scholarship Shortfall Reserve, Retailer Fidelity Reserve, Retailer Bond Reserve, Multi-State Lottery Association (MUSL) deposits and for the Unclaimed Prizes Reserve.
+Net position includes categories for net investments in capital assets and for restricted net position for several items including the Scholarship Shortfall Reserve, Retailer Bond Reserve, Multi-State Lottery Association (MUSL) deposits, and for the Unclaimed Prizes Reserve.
 The net investment in capital assets category represents the purchases of capital assets recorded at cost, less accumulated depreciation.
-The restricted net position for the Scholarship Shortfall Reserve represents monies set aside to fund scholarship payment requests to the Arkansas Division of Higher Education (ADHE), if needed, due to a shortage of funds in the Education Trust Account.
-The Retailer Fidelity Reserve may be used to cover losses due to any retailer nonfeasance, malfeasance or misfeasance.
-The Retailer Bond Reserve is another reserve created for the recovery of potential losses from retailers, which replaces retailers having to purchase their own surety bond coverage.
+The restricted net position for the Scholarship Shortfall Reserve represents monies set aside to fund scholarship payment requests to the Arkansas Division of Higher Education (ADHE), if needed, due to a shortage of funds in the Lottery Scholarship Trust Account (Scholarship Trust Account).
+The Retailer Bond Reserve may be used to cover losses due to any retailer nonfeasance, malfeasance, or misfeasance or for the recovery of potential losses from retailers, which replaces retailers having to purchase their own surety bond coverage.
 The MUSL deposits represent funds set aside to fund Powerball® and Mega Millions® prizes in the event of multiple grand prize winners.
-The amounts restricted for the Unclaimed Prizes Reserve are, by statute, only to be used to supplement future prizes, to maintain online game reserves at adequate levels or for special prize promotions.
-At June 30 of each fiscal year, the amount of the Unclaimed Prizes Reserve, less \$1,000,000, are transferred to the Education Trust Account.
+The amounts restricted for the Unclaimed Prizes Reserve are, by statute, only to be used to supplement future prizes, to maintain online game reserves at adequate levels, or for special prize promotions.
+At June 30 of each fiscal year, the amount of the Unclaimed Prizes Reserve, less \$1,000,000, are transferred to the Scholarship Trust Account.